VincentZ-42/epic-test-bot/README.md

   * [Future Improvements](#future-improvements)

 ## Objective
- * Create a script that enters timed recuring message on discord to farm gold, exp, and materials
+ * Create a script that enters timed recuring message on webpage to farm gold, exp, and materials
  * Learn how to use Selenium to automate web testing applications

 ## Dependences